The-Strategy-Unit/nhp_CPMA_community/README.md

 This analysis focuses on potentially mitigable activity that relates to community alternatives - sometimes called the 'left shift' - and which is one of the three strategic shifts set for the NHS by the current Government ('from hospital to community').

 Analysis was conducted to understand the scale, trends, and regional variations of potentially mitigable hospital activity at national and sub-national levels.
-The repo contains the code required to run the analysis and generate the report in a quarto book format.
+This repo contains the code required to run the analyses and generate the report in a quarto book format.

 The report can be found at: https://connect.strategyunitwm.nhs.uk/nhp/community_mitigators/